-At the end of February, Deniz Kavur, a project manager for the TVS, visited an area devastated by earthquakes.
-He described the scene as apocalyptic and revealed the difficulty facing those attempting to rescue animals.
+At the end of February, a project manager for the TVS visited an area devastated by earthquakes.
+They described the scene as apocalyptic and revealed the difficulty facing those attempting to rescue animals.

 “Although rescue operations have been making a massive difference, the main and most urgent need is funding, so that the operations can continue, especially before the damaged buildings are demolished, many of which are still home to trapped animals.”

 For anyone who wants to help support rescue and rehabilitation endeavors, there are two operations that come recommended by the TVS:

 Together with H.A.R.K People & Animal Search and Rescue, Angels Farm Sanctuary is organizing rescue missions.
 The two work together to provide first aid for injured animals and take any that need extra care back to the sanctuary itself, in Izmir, Turkey.

 The sanctuary is in dire need of supplies, including food, fuel and materials to build new shelters to accommodate the animals it is taking stewardship of.

 Working with Four-Legged City, the Justice for Animals Association, also based in Turkey, is mobilizing members to carry out rescue operations and vital deliveries.
 Food, medical equipment and animal carriers are being ferried continuously while surviving animals are taken to places of safety.
 Once out of danger, the association attempts to locate original owners, to reunite them with their animals but when this is not possible, adoptions are organized.